PubInv/euler-notebook/README.md

 `DEBUG="server:client-socket`.
 You can specify multiple files by comma-separating them, and exclude debug messages from a specific file by prefixing it with a minus sign.
 See the documentation for [debug](https://www.npmjs.com/package/debug).

+To see JavaScript console messages in Chrome on an iPad, open another tab to [chrome://inspect](chrome://inspect).

 ## Testing

 To run a specific file of unit tests, in the server directory: